gokcesanmutlu/RestaurantWebsite/README.md

 Used technologies

-This site was created using CSS, HTML and Boostrap.
+This site was created using CSS, HTML and JS.

 Screenshot